 We’re at the end of the church year and approaching the beginning of Advent.
 It’s a time in liturgical churches when we focus on last things: Christ’s coming again as king and judge, the consummation of human history and even Earth’s history as we know it, and the hope of a new heaven and a new earth.
 Some of our lectionary readings, hymns, and prayers have an apocalyptic tone.
 These apocalyptic texts continue into the Advent season.
 Indeed, Jesus himself refers to “signs in the sun, the moon, and the stars” and “distress among nations” and a judgment that will be like a “refiner’s fire.”

 This should resonate with us because Americans are apocalyptic people.
 We’re always looking for signs of the end of the world as we know it.
-When we experience one mass shooting after another and constantly raging fires and destructive floods, the resurgence of supremacy like at Charlottesville, it’s easy to think apocalyptic thoughts.
+When we experience one mass shooting after another, constantly raging fires and destructive floods, the resurgence of supremacy like at Charlottesville, it’s easy to think apocalyptic thoughts.
 Social unrest and climate change are apocalyptic in the biblical meaning because they reveal basic truths that we need to pay attention to.